 PIAS WORLDWIDE MANAGEMENT

-It is rare to feel a real shock when listening to an artist...
-There was no drop in tension in this extensive programme.
-Beethoven’s ‘10 Variations on a theme of Salieri’, played to perfection, were a great introduction to the monumental Brahms 3rd sonata, so masterfully played.
-Admirable technique, marvellous balance and perfect reading of the polyphony even in the deepest passages...
+It is rare to feel a true emotional shock when listening to an artist...
+There was no drop in tension in this extensive program.
+Beethoven’s 10 Variations on a theme of Salieri, played to perfection, were a great introduction to the monumental Brahms 3rd sonata, so masterfully played.
+Admirable technique, marvelous balance and perfect reading of the polyphony even in the deepest passages...

 Concertclassic.com (for her recital at the Théâtre des Champs Elysées in Paris)